Lean Six Sigma (LSS) Tools

 Swim Lane Template

-Swim Lane Example: UCI Software Procurement Process
+Swim Lane Example: DFA-HR FTE New Hire Process

 SIPOC Diagram

-A high-level 50,000-foot view used to identify the basic elements of a process and stands for supplier, input, process, output, and customer.
+A high-level 50,000-foot view to identify the basic elements of a process and stands for supplier, input, process, output, and customer.
 It is most useful to do a SIPOC diagram at the beginning of the project to capture a high-level view of the process.

 Instructions: